July 16: During a meeting with government officials, Korolev and Glushko pitch the idea of developing a super-heavy rocket.

 Nov.
 11-15: The Gemini-12 mission.

-April 8: The Proton launched a prototype of the L1 circumlunar spacecraft.
-A second firing of the Block D failed in orbit.
-Announced as Cosmos-154.
+April 8: The UR-500K rocket launches a prototype of the L1 circumlunar spacecraft No. 3P.
+A second firing of the Block D fails in orbit.
+Announced as Kosmos-154.

 April 24: Vladimir Komarov dies on landing after the Soyuz-1 test flight.

 May 17: The E-6LS lunar orbiter failed to leave Earth orbit.
-Announced as Cosmos-159.
+Announced as Kosmos-159.

 Sept.
-28: The Proton failed to deliver L1 spacecraft into orbit due to the failure of the 1st stage.
+28: The UR-500K failed to deliver L1 spacecraft into orbit due to the failure of the 1st stage.

 Oct.
-27: A test flight of the unmanned Soyuz spacecraft, announced as Cosmos-186.
+27: A test flight of the unmanned Soyuz spacecraft, announced as Kosmos-186.

 Jan.
-27: Three astronauts died in a fire during training inside the command module of the the Apollo spacecraft on the launch pad at Cape Canaveral.
+27: Three astronauts die in a fire during training inside the command module of the Apollo spacecraft on the launch pad at Cape Canaveral.

-April 17-20: The Surveyor-3 lander reaches the lunar surface.
+April 17-20: NASA's Surveyor-3 robotic lander flies to the lunar surface.

 May 4-Oct.
 6: The Lunar Orbiter-4 conducts a mission to map the Moon.